CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-02.md

 - Deployed Azure OpenAI models.
 - Created a content safety service.
 - Added an Azure content safety connection.
-- Used Azure AI studio playground.
+- Used Azure AI Studio playground.
 - Worked with an open-source LLM model.
 - Tested the prompt in content safety.
 - Created a prompt flow.